 Statistics (3 credits)

 No. Most applicants submit their application to Seton Hall while they are still working on completing their prerequisite courses.
-In order to ensure you have completed the correct prerequisite requirements, we suggest you submit your transcripts to the Director of the Accelerated program for advisement prior to applying.
+In order to ensure you have completed the correct prerequisite requirements, we suggest you submit your transcripts to the program for advisement prior to applying.

 The application deadline is April 1.